Kentucky

 Common Law - Right of Privacy-Appropriation Tort

-Prior to the adoption of the Kentucky statute in 1984, Kentucky courts had long recognized the right to privacy and the action for the misappropriation of one’s name or likeness.
-Courts seem divided on whether the action remains after the statute and also whether the appropriation-based tort is substantively distinct from the right of publicity
+Prior to the adoption of the Kentucky statute in 1984, Kentucky courts had long recognized the right of privacy and the action for the misappropriation of one’s name or likeness.
+Courts seem divided on whether the action remains after the statute and also whether the appropriation-based tort is substantively distinct from the right of publicity, but the dominant trend appears to be to view them as the same

 McCall v.
 Courier-Journal & Louisville Times Co., 623 S.W.2d 882 (Ky.
 1981)